Commodore Format Power Pack 20. The Bod Squad, Ant Attack, Maze Mania, Cataylpse.

 PACK FACT: Matt Gray has remade his C64 music in staggering, widescreen fashion.
 Hear modern versions of his Arkanoid, Last Ninja, Commando and Ocean loader stuff – and more – on Spotify or get his albums.

 Loads of fun on this month’s tape.
 If you were put off Ant Attack by what you thought were prehistoric graphics back in the day, it’s worth another play as a grown-up.
 Maze Mania has been way too harshly judged because of the daft decision to try and sell it at full price – it’s great fun, for as long as it lasts.
-And irritating as Bod Squad can be, you’ve got to love how he squidges the place up.
+And frustrating as Bod Squad can be, you’ve got to love how he squidges the place up.
 Schaa-loooop (again, get out – Ed) CF